 When the pores are clogged by the dead skin cells stuck together, excess sebum keeps building up, creating a plug in your pore.
-This is a perfect environment for bacterial growth (due to the absence of oxygen, which is perfect for anaerobic bacteria like P.acnes), which leads to inflammation.
+Due to the absence of oxygen, a clogged pore is a perfect environment for bacterial growth (acne bacteria P.acnes is anaerobic), which leads to inflammation.

 In other words, clogged pores + inflammation equals red, painful acne spot!

 Hyperkeratinization is affected by hormones (which are also affected by our diet and lifestyle), and some are more prone to it than others, thanks to our genes.